CloudLabsAI-Azure/apim-lab/apim-lab/3-adding-apis/adding-apis-3-1-from-scratch.md

 ## Exercise 3: Adding APIs
+### Overview
+An API represents a set of operations that can be invoked.
+New APIs are defined, and then the desired operations are added.
+An API is added to a product and can be published; it may then be subscribed to and used by developers.
 - On the left menu, open the *APIs* blade.
-You will see all APIs, the possibility to add new ones, but also to customize existing ones.
+You will see all APIs, and the possibility to add new ones, but also to customize existing ones.

   ![APIM APIs](media/01.png)

 ### Task 1: Add API from Scratch

-Instead of developing an API, for this lab you will use the existing [*Star Wars* API](https://swapi.dev):
+Instead of developing an API, for this lab, you will use the existing [*Star Wars* API](https://swapi.dev):

 1) Click on **Add API**.
 2) Click on **HTTP - Manually define an HTTP API**.